spree/spree/guides/content/user/extensions.md

 All of these extensions are open source - meaning they, like Spree itself, are offered free of charge.
 It also means they require support from the community contributors to keep them current and documented.

-## spree_paypal_express
+## better_spree_paypal_express
-[spree_paypal_express](https://github.com/spree/spree_paypal_express) allows your store to accept payments for orders using [Paypal](https://www.paypal.com/).
+[better_spree_paypal_express](https://github.com/spree-contrib/better_spree_paypal_express) allows your store to accept payments for orders using [Paypal](https://www.paypal.com/).
 Paypal has over 130 million active registered accounts, and supports more than 25 currencies, making its use mission-critical for many e-commerce stores.

 ## spree_gateway
 [spree_gateway](https://github.com/spree/spree_gateway) is a collection of payment gateways that your store can use for processing payments.
 It supports dozens of both [direct payment gateways](https://github.com/Shopify/active_merchant/blob/master/README.md#supported-direct-payment-gateways) and [offsite payment gateways](https://github.com/Shopify/active_merchant/blob/master/README.md#supported-offsite-payment-gateways).